 That's a Plenty

-Free piano sheet music for That's a Plenty by Lew Pollack / Ray Gilbert 1914.
-Elementary level piece suitable for students who've completed beginner method books.
+Free piano sheet music for That's a Plenty by Lew Pollack.
+Grade 1 (Beginner (ABRSM Grade 1)) piece suitable for students beginning hands-together playing.

 About This Piece

-"That's a Plenty" by Lew Pollack / Ray Gilbert 1914 is an elementary-level piano piece with a duration of approximately 4:31.
-An elementary-level piece suitable for developing pianists.
-Introduces more varied rhythms, basic chord patterns, and expanded hand positions while remaining accessible.
-This arrangement is ideal for pianists with 1-2 years of experience.
-Lew Pollack / Ray Gilbert 1914's composition showcases eighth notes and dotted rhythms and key signatures up to 2 sharps/flats, making it an excellent choice for developing these essential skills.
+"That's a Plenty" by Lew Pollack is a grade 1-level piano piece with a duration of approximately 3:44.
+A Grade 1 piece for early-stage pianists.
+Features hands together playing, simple keys, and no chords — ideal for building confidence with both hands.
+This arrangement is ideal for pianists with 0-1 years of experience.
+Lew Pollack's composition showcases quarter, half, and whole notes and simple time signatures (4/4, 3/4), making it an excellent choice for developing these essential skills.

 That's a Plenty is a lively jazz standard composed by Lew Pollack in 1914.
 The piece showcases a playful melody and rhythmic energy, making it a favorite among musicians and audiences alike.